 The United Nations Human Rights Council has unanimously agreed that access to the Internet is a basic human right, in a resolution stating that access to the Internet and online freedom of expression should be guaranteed.

 It's the first ever U.N. resolution affirming that human rights in the digital realm must be protected and promoted to the same extent and with the same commitment as human rights in the physical world.

 US Secretary of State Hilary Clinton commented, obviously having a knock at UK's persecution of Twitter users:

 This resolution is a welcome addition in the fight for the promotion and protection of human rights and fundamental freedoms online.

 We are witnessing an alarming surge in the number of cases involving government censorship and persecution of individuals for their actions online - sometimes for just a single tweet or text message.

-The public is being invited to submit evidence on the government's plans for a Snooper's
+The public is being invited to submit evidence on the government's plans for a Snooper's Charter.

 This comes as a parliamentary committee launches its inquiry on the draft Communications Data Bill.
 Conservative peer Lord Blencathra, David Maclean, chairs the joint committee of MPs and peers holding the inquiry and stressed a privacy-security